 Mendoza, like every region of our country, have our special way of referring to certain things or situations.
 In Mendoza we translate or explain some words or expressions that you can hear if you come to visit.
-So that you don't stay with the face of those who suddenly remember who left the door unlocked, here are their meanings.
+So that you don't stay with the face of who suddenly remembers who left the door without a key, here are its meanings.

-Sopaipillas : the rest of the country knows them as “fried cake”.
-It is a dough of wheat flour and fat.
-They are fried and can be served savoury or sweet.
+Sopaipillas : The rest of the country knows them as “fried cake”.
+This is a mass of wheat flour and fat.
+They are fried and can be served salty or sweet.
 The term was imported from Chile, given the proximity of Mendoza to that country.
 Example: “I will prepare sopaipillas to accompany the mate .”

-Pando : is the word that defines how shallow or shallow a pool, a river, a lake or any accumulation of water.
-“Tell the Nico that you can in, it’s pandito .”
+Pando : is the word that defines the little or scarce depth of a pool, river, lake or any accumulation of water.
+“Tell the Nico he can get in there, he's a little pandito .”

-Choco : in Mendoza, synonymous with dog .
-“I don't even go into the neighbor's house to get the ball, it’s got some bad shocks.”
+Choco : in Mendoza, synonym of dog .
+“I don't even go crazy into the neighbor's house to get the ball, he's got some bad cracks .”

-Topar: action of a street or road that ends in some infrastructure, construction or natural accident.
-“To go to the warehouse you have to take General Paz.
-Where he stumbles, you turn right and there you have him on the left hand.”
+Bump : action of a street or road that ends in some infrastructure, construction or natural accident.
+“To go to the warehouse you have to take for General Paz.
+Where he bows , turn right and there you have it on the left hand.”